 3. Overnight Oats

 Overnight oats are a brilliant morning time-saver, as you can prepare them the night before.
-There are tons of recipes online for overnight oats that can help to lower cholesterol.
+There are tons of recipes online for overnight oats that will help to lower cholesterol.
 Here are some of my favourites:-

 - Banana Bread Overnight Oats